Knowledge tests assess your knowledge of Alberta’s traffic laws.

 - Chinese (Traditional)

 If you want to take the test in a language other than those listed above, you will need to pay for an approved translator.
+You are responsible for all scheduling and costs associated with knowledge testing and translator services (if applicable).

 Class 1, 2, 3, 4, 6 and air brake knowledge tests can only be taken in English.
+However if you have difficulty with English and need minimal help, you can use a paper English conversion dictionary for Class 3, 6 (same as for Class 7).

 Request a translator for a knowledge test